European Health Insurance Card

 Family members with citizenship from countries outside the EU/EEA or Switzerland

-If you have family members with citizenship from countries outside the EU/EEA or Switzerland, they may also be entitled to the European Health Insurance Card if
+Suppose you have family members with citizenship from countries outside the EU/EEA or Switzerland.
+In that case, they may also be entitled to the European Health Insurance Card if both these conditions are met:

-• they are members of the Norwegian National Insurance Scheme
+• Your family members are members of the Norwegian National Insurance Scheme or hold an S1/S072 certificate from Norway.

 Family members who live in another EU/EEA country or Switzerland

-Family members living in another EU/EEA country or in Switzerland are entitled to a European Health Insurance Card from Norway if they have certificate S1 from Norway.
+Family members living in another EU/EEA country or in Switzerland are entitled to a European Health Insurance Card from Norway if they have an S1/S072 certificate from Norway.

 For information on how to apply for such family members, go to "How to apply for the European Health Insurance Card".